eoinkelly/notes/ember/to-string.md

 * `{constructor}`
     * `this.constructor.toString()`
-    * the toString of the factory object that created `this`
+    * value is the toString of the factory object that created `this`
 * `{guid}`
     * `guidFor(this)`
 * `{extension}`